-What is wine – Wine is the product of fermented grape juice, that was easy; well… there are much more to wine than simply fermented grapes.
-With the oldest recorded grape wine dating back 8000 years in 6000 – 6800 BCE, in Tbilisi, Georgia, there has been thousands of years’ worth of viticultural (the study of grape cultivation), and oenological (the study of wine) research and developments into the sciences, techniques and methods of winemaking, to create the wines that we see before us today.
+What is wine – Wine is the product of fermented grape juice, that was easy; well… there is much more to wine than simply fermented grapes.
+With the oldest recorded grape wine dating back 8000 years in 6000 – 6800 BCE, in Tbilisi, Georgia, there have been thousands of years’ worth of viticultural (the study of grape cultivation), and oenological (the study of wine) research and developments into the sciences, techniques and methods of winemaking, to create the wines that we see before us today.
 But let’s not get ahead of ourselves.

-Differing from the “style” of wine, which describes the general flavours of the wine, whether it is sweet or dry; or the “Variety” which defines what grapes are used to made a given bottle of wine; modern wines can be separated into five categories; Red wine, White wine, Rosé Wine, Sparkling wine and fortified wine.
+Differing from the “style” of wine, which describes the general flavours of the wine, whether it is sweet or dry; or the “Variety” which defines what grapes are used to make a given bottle of wine; modern wines can be separated into five categories; Red wine, White wine, Rosé Wine, Sparkling wine and fortified wine.

 Red and white wines are pretty self-explanatory; common Red varieties include; Shiraz, Cabernet Sauvignon, Merlot and Pinot Noir.
 While, common white varieties include; Chardonnay, Riesling, Pinot Gris/ Grigio and Sauvignon Blanc.